 - Won’t spin nearly as much around the greens as the TaylorMade TP5 or TP5X

-These golf balls are a little bit pricier than the TaylorMade Noodles but they’re still very affordable.
+These golf balls are a little bit pricier than the TaylorMade Noodles and ACCUFLI Max Soft, but they’re still very affordable.
 The compression rating of 40 will work well for most kids and the high level of forgiveness will come in handy for mishits.
 Callaway is one of the most respected names in the golf industry, so you can rest assured that you’re getting a quality product.